 - Tap another volcano, such as Hualalai, to measure between the two volcanoes.

 - Make a few more measurements.
 You can continue the one you've started and measure between multiple volcanoes, or use Discard to clear your measurement and start again.
-When you're finished, select Done.
+When you're finished, tap Done.

-- On the toolbar, select Overflow and select Basemap to open the Basemap gallery.
-Select Oceans or another basemap.
+- On the toolbar, tap Overflow and tap Basemap to open the Basemap gallery.
+Tap Oceans or another basemap.

 The basemaps you see might differ, as Explorer honors the basemap gallery of your organization.